Schidley/buttonclicks/Readme.md

 >  As a User, I Want to Receive Feedback on My Clicks
 Title: User Receives Click Feedback

 Description: As a user, I want to receive feedback (e.g., a sound or visual effect) when I click the button so that I know my click was registered.

 Acceptance Criteria:

 A feedback mechanism (sound, animation, or visual effect) is triggered upon each click.

 The feedback is immediate and indicates the click was successful.

->  As a User, I Want to See My Click History
-Title: User Views Click History

-Description: As a user, I want to see my click history so that I can track my clicking activity over time.

-Acceptance Criteria:

-A history section displays the timestamps of my clicks.

-The history is updated in real-time as I click the button.

 ## Thanks